dhealy05/Hermes/README.md

 are hopeful for the prospect of better developed mesh networks in the near future.

 **Notes on Scalability and Discovery**
+**Discovery and Scalability: The Bottleneck**

+We will forthrightly state that the most pressing problem for scaling Hermes successfully is in the field of new conversation discovery.
+New conversation discovery boils down to one question: from whence do you draw the set of names to poll for introductions?
+As constructed, Hermes has what we like to think of as an extremely strong spam filter; you will only receive messages from contacts you choose to add.
+Within the scope of this bounty we find this to be a reasonable solution.
+However, to truly function as messaging for the decentralized web, Hermes may need a larger scope.
+There are several interesting areas for further exploration regarding scalability and discovery.
+These include:

+-Search Indices.
+Search indices are the likely answer to some Blockstack scalability problems.
+However, given that any metadata is encrypted, it may be difficult to apply to this problem.
+Anything that exposed an intro to the wider network would, by definition, expose it to surveillance.

+-Friends of Friends (The Gossip Strategy).
+Users may choose whether or not to list a contact as public or private.
+Friends could add other friends to their contact list, and those friends, etc. This would reduce the set in an organic way, and likely account for some use cases; networks would probably group by industry, region, language, etc., with a correspondingly higher likelihood of messaging within those networks.

+-Name Mining.
+Simply keeping up to date with the names on the network is a challenge for any Blockstack application.
+Name mining could obviate the need for central servers and keep name discovery within the Gaia network.

+-Gradation Strategies.
+Going from centralized to decentralized is difficult.
+Going from decentralized to centralized is considerably easier.
+Rather than offering a one size fits all solution, Hermes may allow users to use a less secure, more centralized offering, with the option of transitioning should the need arise.

 **Paid Messages and Bitcoin Transactions**

+On signing in, users generate a Bitcoin address using their application private key.
+Their public address is stored in their public_index.json file and their private key held privately, similar to the configuration for messaging.

+Users may earn Bitcoin through reading messages, and pay Bitcoin in order to increase their likelihood of receiving a quality response.
+The technical details are as follows: Alice sends a message (in most cases likely an introduction) with a content type signifying a paid Bitcoin transaction, and stating the amount of Bitcoin on offer.
+However, they do not send any Bitcoin.
+Bob, reading the message, will see the amount of Bitcoin he is being offered and, if he likes what he sees, he will respond.
+On opening Bob's response, Alice will automatically create a transaction and send the specified amount to Bob.

+In the future, the ability to rate paid responses will likely be an interesting feature to A. incentivize quality responses and B. create a market for cold emailing.

+For this build, we are generating wallets using bitcoinjs-lib and getting TX data and broadcasting transactions via the Blockchain.Info API.
+Although this is an external server and central point of failure, we feel it is a worthwhile compromise while we wait for Blockstack.js to expose transaction generation (which is on the near term roadmap).
+The user experience will also likely be very much enhanced when the Hermes wallet is not different from the Blockstack wallet.
+Lastly, using Stacks will be an interesting application.